 Dr Emily Munro, National Library of Scotland Moving Image Archive

-The bicycle has always been a symbol of mobility and freedom but today it is seeing a resurgence in popularity.
-Partly due to concerns around sustainable, carbon-neutral transport, and accelerated by the COVID crisis, more people than ever in Scotland are considering the bike as a key mode of transportation.
-Local authorities and the government have been making efforts to adapt city and town environments to make this easier but there is still a long way to go before cycling becomes integrated into our transport culture in the same way that it is in Scandinavia and the Netherlands.
+The bicycle has always been a symbol of mobility and freedom but today it is seeing a resurgence in popularity in Scotland.
+Partly due to concerns around sustainable, carbon-neutral transport, and aided by gradual improvements in cycling infrastructure, increasing numbers of people consider the bike as their key mode of transportation.
+Local authorities have made some efforts to adapt city and town environments to make cycling safer and easier, but there is still a long way to go before bikes become integrated into our transport culture in the same way that it is in Scandinavia and the Netherlands.

-Before lockdown, I cycled to work frequently, from the South Side of Glasgow to the Library’s Kelvin Hall premises in the West End.
-As a woman cyclist, however, I did not always feel welcome or safe on my route.
+As a woman cyclist, I do not always feel safe on my route.
 I remember one incident, early on in my experimental commute, where I was shouted at by a man in Lycra as he took a tight corner very quickly towards me on his sleek road bike.
 In my everyday clothes and moving cautiously on a heavy, upright hire bike, perhaps I was an easy target.
 I swerved inexpertly to avoid him.
-The open irritation he showed me challenged the idea I held of a united cycling community.
+It was an exception, but his open irritation upset the utopian idea I held of a united cycling community.
 More often I’ve been beeped at or challenged by motorists, eager to move on despite the traffic congestion holding them back.
 Despite this, cycling – when it works – is a joy.
 I can sail through the city in a fraction of the time I would by bus or car, I can pass through leafy parks and stop pretty much anywhere I fancy.

 The first commercially successful bicycle, or velocipede, was designed 200 years ago in Germany and was pedal-free.
 It was powered by the rider’s walk or run, much like a modern child’s balance bike.
 It was nicknamed the ‘dandy horse’ after the men who tended to ride them.
 The invention of the pedal-powered two-wheel bicycle is often credited to Kirkpatrick Macmillan who was born in Dumfries & Galloway.
 You can see an entertaining reconstruction of Macmillan’s bicycle in the film ‘Achievement’ (1948)